From digital-innovation-agents

 Refs: <repo-name>

-After the commit lands, run:
+After the commit:

-python3 tools/github-integration/flow.py tag-phase --item <repo-name> --phase reverse
+python3 tools/github-integration/flow.py tag-phase --item <repo-name> --phase reverse.

-Skip the commit silently if the working tree has no changes.
+Skip silently if working tree is clean.

 Part 4: Transition question